kikugie/elytra-trims/.github/ISSUE_TEMPLATE/bug_report.md

 ## Log

-If it's a crash, send the corresponding Minecraft log in the `logs` folder, or crash report in the `crash-reports`, as attachment here.
+If it's a crash, send the corresponding Minecraft log in the `logs` folder as an attachment here or upload to https://mclo.gs.
+Please upload the full game log, because a crash report is usually insufficient to inspect a problem.